jnozzi/cocoadev.com/markdown/NSFileManagerMovePathFailed.md

-Thanks, but atm i think it has something to do with the arrays im trying to use with the renaming procedure.. i try to empty my array with [myfileList removeAllObjects] since im refilling it, but im not sure it's working.. in my init i declare myfileList = General/[[NSMutableArray alloc] init]; , am i doing something wrong or am i on the wrong track ?
+Thanks, but atm i think it has something to do with the arrays im trying to use with the renaming procedure.. i try to empty my array with [myfileList removeAllObjects] since im refilling it, but im not sure it's working.. in my init i declare myfileList = [[NSMutableArray alloc] init]; , am i doing something wrong or am i on the wrong track ?

 ----